Building Trustworthy AI

 Two individuals with similar characteristics in respect of metrics defined for a particular task should get a similar outcome.
-But even if an outcome bias is, at its root, linked to an implementation, training, or data-sample bias, reaching the state of outcome bias-free is inherently not possible due to technical inaccuracy of AI systems.
-If we want to ensure all groups and individuals are treated the same way, then what the algorithm developers must ensure is that the probabilities of a false positive and a false negative for different groups are equal.
+But even if an outcome bias is, at its root, linked to an implementation, training, or data-sample bias, reaching the state of outcome-bias free is inherently not possible due to technical inaccuracy of AI systems.
+If we want to ensure all groups and individuals are treated the same way, then algorithm developers must ensure that the probabilities of a false positive and a false negative for different groups are equal.

 4.4.4 Other Biases

-In federated learning there are multiple possible causes of bias:
+In federated learning, there are many possible causes of bias:

-Bias may be introduced by the sampling of parties and how they are queried (e.g. network availability may introduce bias on how each party contributes).
+Bias introduced by the sampling of parties and how they are queried (e.g. network availability may bias how each party contributes).

-A model may be trained on a smaller, specific set of data thus the data source may be strongly heterogenous (for example due to geo-location of the different parties).
+A model may be trained on a smaller, specific set of data with a strongly heterogenous source (e.g. due to geo-location of the different parties).

 The fusion algorithm, depending on how it weights the contribution from different parties, may further amplify or introduce bias.

-The complexity is in the integration of models that have been trained using heterogenous data.
+The complexity is in the integration of models trained using heterogenous data.